thomaslorincz/eslint-config-vue/README.md

 # eslint-config-vue
-An importable eslint config for my Vue projects
+A reusable eslint config for my Vue projects